Post-hoc Reward Calibration: A Case Study on Length Bias

 \paragraph{Reward models with more substantial bias are improved more.}

-Results in Fig.~\ref{fig:rb_preference_overturned} motivate us to investigate how calibration gains vary for models with different length bias.
+Results in Fig.~\ref{fig:rb_preference_overturned} motivate us to investigate how calibration gains vary for RMs with different length bias.
 Therefore, we selected Chat Hard, the most challenging subset of RewardBench, for our investigation.
 Results are shown in Fig.~\ref{fig:rb_improve_spearman_len}.
-We use the Spearman correlation to represent the reward models' length preference on the x-axis; we then plot the model's performance and \texttt{RC-LWR} improvements, different points in Fig.~\ref{fig:rb_improve_spearman_len} refers to different models.
-In Fig.~\ref{fig:rb_improve_spearman_len} left, we observe that the model's performance on Char Hard is negatively correlated with the model's length preference, achieving \texttt{-0.28} correlation.
-(Note that a rule-based model that always chooses the shorted sentence could achieve an accuracy of 90\% on Chat Hard subset.)
-In Fig.~\ref{fig:rb_improve_spearman_len} right, we observe a strong positive correlation between the model's length preference and its improvement on the Chat Hard subset, achieving \texttt{0.76} correlation score.
+We use the Spearman correlation to represent the RMs' length preference on the x-axis; we then plot the RM's performance and \texttt{RC-LWR} improvements, different points in Fig.~\ref{fig:rb_improve_spearman_len} refers to different RMs.
+In Fig.~\ref{fig:rb_improve_spearman_len} left, we observe that the RM's performance on Char Hard negatively correlates with the RM's length preference, achieving \texttt{-0.28} correlation.
+(Note that a rule-based RM that always chooses the shorted sentence could achieve an accuracy of 90\% on Chat Hard subset.)
+In Fig.~\ref{fig:rb_improve_spearman_len} right, we observe a strong positive correlation between the RM's length preference and its improvement on the Chat Hard subset, achieving \texttt{0.76} correlation score.
 Note that similar trends are found between length preference and overall performance improvement of RewardBench with \texttt{0.47} Spearman Correlation score, both indicating that Reward Models with stronger length preference are improved more by the proposed \texttt{RC-LWR} method.